froemken/url_redirect/Documentation/Introduction/Index.rst

 But, if you know that problem, this extension is a little helper to manage redirects in TYPO3 Backend.
-All redirects are configured as database records and can be managed on TYPO3 root page UID=0.
+All redirects are configured as database records and can be managed over the backend module "URI Redirect".
+As an admin you can manage these records also over pid 0.

 You can change HTTP status of each redirect.
 The only limit is: Your HTTP status must be configured as constant in TYPO3s HttpUtility.
+I have added a selectbox in backend module with all allowed HTTP status.

 **Little problem:**